Omarkhaled711/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: a script that adds execute permission to the owner of the file hello.
 6-multiple_permissions: a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7-everybody: a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 8-James_Bond: a script that changes the permissions of the hello file into (owner and group: no permission, other: all permissions).
+9-John_Doe: a script that changet the permissions of the hello file into(-rwxr-x-wx)